Erika Christakis: Career

-Support of free expression
+Support for Free Expression

 During her time as a Co-Master of Pforzheimer House at Harvard in 2012, Christakis was involved in the defense of free expression.
 She came to the defense of minority students who were using satire to criticize the final clubs at that institution, arguing that policing free expression on campus "denies students the opportunity to learn to think for themselves."
 In another column that same year, she came to the defense of a high school student wearing a T-shirt supporting gay rights.

 In October 2015, in her capacity as Associate Master of Silliman College at Yale, Christakis wrote an email to Silliman students regarding the role of free expression in universities.
 Her note was in response to a directive from the Yale Intercultural Affairs Committee that provided guidelines regarding Halloween costumes for all undergraduates.
 Christakis argued that, from a developmental perspective, students might wish to consider whether administrators should provide such guidance to college-age students.
 This claim engendered mixed reactions on campus, but The Atlantic noted that "her message was a model of relevant, thoughtful, civil engagement."
 At the end of the academic year (in June 2016), Christakis decided no longer to teach at Yale, and, on the anniversary of the events (in October 2016), she described the difficult circumstances she had faced, expressing concern that a "culture of protection may ultimately harm those it purports to protect."
-By 2023, the 2015 events had come to be seen, in retrospect, as indicators of a worrisome sea change in attitudes on American university campuses.
+By 2023, the 2015 events had come to be seen, in retrospect, as indicators of a concerning sea change in attitudes on American university campuses.
+The events also motivated, in part, the release of a report by the Yale Committee on Trust in Higher Education in 2026.

 In 2023, Christakis received the Silverglate Award for Championing Free Expression from the Foundation for Individual Rights and Expression.